Fox Networks Group: Fox Networks Group Content Distribution

 Fox Networks Group Content Distribution was a global distributor of high-quality scripted and unscripted programming and formats.
 It was a division of Fox Networks Group.

 Fox Networks Engineering & Operations

 Fox Networks Engineering & Operations (Fox NE&O) was the technical operations arm of the Fox Networks Group.
 It managed the network operations infrastructure and origination of the FNG outlets, including facilities such as the Fox Network Centers on the Fox Studio Lot in Los Angeles, the Woodlands, and Charlotte.
-The division originally started out as MetroTape West under Metromedia, but became Fox Tape as Fox took over the Metromedia Square lot, then became Fox Digital as Fox moved operations to the digital Fox Network Center on the Century City lot of 20th Century Fox.
+A unit of Fox Digital Enterprises, Inc. (now TFCF Digital Enterprises, Inc. under Disney), the division originally started out as MetroTape West under Metromedia, but became Fox Tape as Fox took over the Metromedia Square lot, then became Fox Digital as Fox moved operations to the digital Fox Network Center on the Century City lot of 20th Century Fox.
 On April 20, 2004, FNG announced the launch of Fox Networks Engineering & Operations.

-In addition to providing master control resources, Fox NE&O also worked with Fox Sports on technologies implemented in their productions, such as the Ventuz-based FoxBox and broadcast studios.
+In addition to providing master control resources, Fox NE&O also worked with Fox Sports on technologies implemented in their coverage, such as the Ventuz-based FoxBox and broadcast studios.